chiragjp/voe/README.md

 - The directory 'vibration' has the main source code to conduct vibration analysis.
 - See 'vibration/vibration_start.R' to conduct a sample vibration analysis to get started.
 - Data is located in the R data structure: 'nhanes99_04.Rdata'
-- For tables, figures for "Empirical assessment of the vibration of effects due to model specification in observational associations: a primer", see the ./jce_results/ directory
+- For tables, figures for "Empirical assessment of the vibration of effects due to model specification in observational associations: a primer", see https://github.com/chiragjp/voe/tree/gh-pages/jce_results